Blog

 Types of Retail Store Layouts

-Choosing the right store floor plan can have a profound effect on the way customers navigate the store, interact with your merchandise and whether they decide to purchase any products.
-Both drawing up a retail store design from scratch and revamping an existing store layout require a basic understanding of store layout in retail management.
+A store’s floor plan can guide customers through the shopping experience, shaping how they interact with your merchandise and whether they decide to purchase any products.
+Creating a retail store design from scratch and revamping existing store displays require a fundamental understanding of the various retail management options.

 What Is a Retail Store Layout?

-Also known as a layout design or store design, a retail store layout is a term used to describe how retailers set up their merchandise, product displays and fixtures in a store.
+Also known as layout design or store design, store layout describes how retailers set up their merchandise, product displays and fixtures in a store.
 Because the way customers interact with products affects their purchase behaviors, a retail store layout involves strategically using the space available to influence the customer experience.

-The two most important components of retail store layouts used to convert browsers to buyers are:
+Store design and customer flow are the two most persuasive components of retail store layouts used to convert browsers to buyers.

-• Store design: The store design encompasses the intentional use of space management and floor plans, including displays, furniture, fixtures, signage and lighting.
-The structure of store design is highly influential in the customer experience.
+• Store design encompasses the intentional use of space management and floor plans, including displays, furniture, fixtures, signage and lighting.
+The structure is highly influential in the customer experience.

-Why Does the Layout of a Store Affect Product Sales?
+How Does a Store’s Layout Affect Product Sales?

-Regardless of which kind of store layout best suits the store’s sales goals, designing the layout based on customer flow and customer behavior patterns can impact both the store’s success and sales of your products.
-Those in charge of choosing a retail floor plan layout should always consider customer traffic patterns and how they want customers to interact with products.
-The following section will discuss different types of store layouts, along with their pros and cons.
+Regardless of which floor plan best suits the store’s sales goals, designing the layout based on customer flow and behavior patterns can impact your success.
+Those responsible for choosing a retail floor plan layout should always consider traffic patterns and how they want customers to interact with products.

 1. Forced-Path

-The forced-path layout puts customers on a pre-determined route through a retail store, guiding customers past whichever products need the most attention.
-Walking shoppers in a set path around the store exposes them to all of the products offered, enticing them to pick up an item they didn’t plan on purchasing.
-Ultimately, this layout maximizes every aisle and highlights each piece of merchandise.
+The forced-path layout puts customers on a predetermined route through a retail store, guiding customers past whichever products need the most attention.
+Walking shoppers in a set path around the store exposes them to more items, which may entice them to make an impulse buy.
+Ultimately, this layout maximizes every aisle and piece of merchandise.

-On the other hand, customers who want to run quickly in and out of the store may not like a forced-path retail layout.
-Instead of allowing customers to target what they want, grab it quickly and dash out the doors, a forced-path layout gives them no choice but to follow the pre-determined path until they reach the product they want, then continue to the checkout before finally exiting the store.
+Customers who already know what they want and are disinclined to browse may not appreciate a forced-path retail layout.
+Instead of allowing people to grab a product and go on their way, a forced-path layout compels them to follow the predetermined path until they reach the item they want, then continue to the checkout before finally exiting the store.

 • Direct control over customer flow